 Higher Education in Prison

-Since 2015, the Mellon Foundation has granted more than $26 million to prison education and criminal justice-related efforts at approximately 30 institutions.
+Since 2015, the Mellon Foundation has granted more than $18 million to prison education and criminal justice-related efforts at approximately 30 institutions.
 In the early 1980s, the prison population was below 400,000 nationwide.
 Since then, rates of incarceration have quadrupled, largely as a consequence of policy changes in policing practices regarding drug laws, mandatory sentencing, racial profiling, and cash bail.
-The United States holds the world’s largest prison population—approximately 2.3 million people.
-African American and Latinx populations represent 70 percent of the federal prison population and the majority of those incarcerated in state prisons.
+The United States holds the world’s largest prison population—approximately 2.2 million people.
 Mass incarceration is, of course, inextricably linked to mass undereducation.
-Among federal and state inmates, 34 percent do not have a high school diploma or GED equivalency (compared to 19 percent in the general population), and just 12 percent of the prison population has attained some form or postsecondary education (compared to 48 percent of the general population).
+According to a 2016 RAND report, among federal and state inmates, 30 percent do not have a high school diploma or GED equivalency (compared to 19 percent in the general population), and just 12 percent of the prison population has attained some form or postsecondary education (compared to 48 percent of the general population).

 Acknowledging the human costs and large-scale social impact of criminal justice policies, the Foundation has prioritized grantmaking in this area.
 As we have strengthened and expanded degree-granting programs for current and formerly incarcerated students, we have learned that: